qdweer3/TikTok-Bot/README.md

 A bot that generates followers, likes, views, shares and comment likes! (from zefoy / automatic process) ##linux##

 ## Requirements
-* You must have python installed (of course)
+* You must have python installed (of course) lol
-* You must install [chromedriver](https://chromedriver.chromium.org/downloads) in the tiktok-bot.py file directory
+* AND THX TO ME AGAIN I PREPERED CHORMEDRIVER
 * You must download selenium and colorama, here's how : open Terminal/Cmd and type the commands below then press the Enter key

       python -m pip install selenium